GoMyno-IIT-Goa/CppResources/C++ Number Theory/04 Sieve Techniques.md

 Sieve is a technique used to find all the prime in numbers upto 10^7 in O(log(logN)) Time complexity.

-It is not only used for finding whether a number is prime, but also to find the lowest prime factor prime factor of a number any much more
+It is not only used for finding whether a number is prime, but also to find the lowest prime factor prime factor of a number and much more

 ### Implementation